NuDAQ/AI-Trigger-System/docs/Deliverables.md

 ## How to test?

 These are the scores for some typical inputs.
 By adjusting the threshold, you can allow certain waveforms to trigger.
-A trigger rate that is too high may cause overflow, so we use bipolar square pulse for testing.
+A trigger rate that is too high may cause overflow, so we use bipolar square pulses for testing.

 | Purpose                               | CNN_THRESH[31:0] | Raw threshold | Float threshold | Notes                                                        |
 | ------------------------------------- | ---------------- | ------------: | --------------: | ------------------------------------------------------------ |
 | Guarantee all possible scores trigger | 32'hFFE00000     |      -2097152 |         -1024.0 | Lowest representable signed `ap_fixed<22,11> `threshold.     |
 | Score for all-zero input              | 32'hFFFFEE53     |         -4525 |       -2.209473 | All-zero input measured score is raw -4524, float -2.208984. |

-For testing purpose, please use bipolar square waves with intervals (the period) that are not integer multiples of 256 ns as the input waveform, and only use ch0.
+For testing purposes, please use bipolar square waves with intervals (the period) that are not integer multiples of 256 ns as the input waveform, and only use ch0.
 The pulse shape is: `5 ns +50 mV, 5 ns -50 mV`.
 In the simulation, the actual bits input I entered was
 ```
 0000000000000100  x5   # ch0 = +0x100 = +256; ch1..ch3 = 0
 0000000000000f00  x5   # ch0 = 0xf00 = signed -256; ch1..ch3 = 0